James7803/CS-4641-Group-130/index.md

 # Results

-The implemented Convolutional Neural Network (CNN) achieves strong performance on the Brain Tumor MRI dataset.
-This section reports the model's overall accuracy, class-wise precision/recall/F1, confidence statistics, and confusion matrices to show where the model succeeds and where it tends to make mistakes.
+Four approaches were evaluated to conduct brain tumor classification using MRI:
+1) Baseline CNN
+2) ResNet18
+3) EfficientNet-B0
+4) SVM with deep features.

+A a dataset of **1,311 images** was used to report all metrics.

+### Individual Model Analysis - Baseline CNN

+#### Overall Performance

-**Overall performance:** The Accurracy and Preciision/Recall/F1/Support values gathered from running the trained model over a testing set of 1,311 images can bee seen in Table 1.
-Of the 1,311 testing samples, only 48 showed errors when classifying.
+The Accurracy and Preciision/Recall/F1/Support values gathered from running the trained model over a testing set of 1,311 images can bee seen in Table 1.
+Of the 1,311 testing samples, only 48 showed errors when classifying, with a final **Accuracy:** 96.34%.
-- **Accuracy:** 96.34%

 *Table 1: Overall performance (Testing set, 1,311 images)*
 | Class            | Precision | Recall | F1    | Support |